Nepal Tourism and Social Entrepreneurship Workshop

 Visit the Moving Mountains website to read more about the development projects, support and employment provided through Moving Mountains.

 The cost for the advertised itinerary is dependent on numbers, amendments for private teams may alter the cost depending on the changes made.
 In general, the more people on a team means the per person cost reduces.
-The advertised cost on the booking system is only an estimate, this trip will be tailored to suit specific teams.

 - Airport transfers